-3.7.3.1 Note that legal charges (including stamp papers) exclude fees paid to Income Tax/Sales Tax practitioners, as these are post-manufacturing expenses.

-3.7.3.2 Sale tax paid on purchase of raw materials, if not added to the cost of raw material in P/L accounts, should be reported here.

-3.7.3.3 'Import license fee' should be considered as 'operating expenses' and recorded in Block F. But, if a part of the raw material has been procured under the 'import license fee' and for the rest of the quantity, the right of import has been sold at a higher price, then the difference will be recorded against 'income from services (industrial/non-industrial) including work done for others on materials supplied by them' in Block G.

-3.7.4 Block F: item 4: non-operating expenses (excluding insurance expenses): It includes payments for communication such as postage, telegrams, telex, telephones (rental as well as call charges), accounting (includes audit fee and payment to the auditor in other capacity), bank charges (which is an amount charged to a customer by a bank for collection, protest fees, exchange, cheques drawn, other services exclusive of interest and discount), advertising (for sales promotion also), legal and similar services rendered to the statistical unit.
+- 3.7.3.1 Note that legal charges (including stamp papers) exclude fees paid to Income Tax/Sales Tax practitioners, as these are post-manufacturing expenses. - 3.7.3.2 Sale tax paid on purchase of raw materials, if not added to the cost of raw material in P/L accounts, should be reported here. - 3.7.3.3 'Import license fee' should be considered as 'operating expenses' and recorded in Block F. But, if a part of the raw material has been procured under the 'import license fee' and for the rest of the quantity, the right of import has been sold at a higher price, then the difference will be recorded against 'income from services (industrial/non-industrial) including work done for others on materials supplied by them' in Block G. - 3.7.4 Block F: item 4: non-operating expenses (excluding insurance charges): It includes payments for communication such as postage, telegrams, telex, telephones (rental as well as call charges), accounting (includes audit fee and payment to the auditor in other capacity), bank charges (which is an amount charged to a customer by a bank for collection, protest fees, exchange, cheques drawn, other services exclusive of interest and discount), advertising (for sales promotion also), legal and similar services rendered to the statistical unit.
 Copy right, mining lease right should also be recorded here.
 The cost of advertisement is to be taken in full even if the expenditure is meant for coming year, printing and stationery (including technical magazines and periodicals), miscellaneous (such as purchase agency services, technical know-how and consultancy charges, medical examination fees for recruitment of staff, Directors fees and all other non-industrial services), payment made to the labour contractor (other than the payment to the contract labour), filing fee, etc. Exchange fluctuation loss of the factory should be included.
-'Key man insurance' should be recorded here.

-3.7.4.1 The uniform provided by the employer to its employees should, generally, be considered as 'non-operating expenses' and recorded in Item 4 of Block F. But, in certain cases, when a particular kind of uniform is required for carrying out a specific activity/operation and is provided to those employees who are associated with such activity/operation, then expenditure made for such uniform will be considered as 'operating expenses' and recorded in Item 3 of Block F.

-3.7.5 Block F: item 5: insurance charges: A promise of compensation for specific potential future losses in exchange for a periodic payment.
-The charge in this regard made by the factory to the concern comes under here.

-3.7.6 Block F: item 6: rent paid for plant and machinery & other fixed assets: The rent paid for hiring the plant & machinery for the financial year is reported here.
-The rent paid for other fixed asset also qualifies here.

-3.7.7 Block F: item 7: total expenses: Total of Items 1 to 6 is to be reported here.
+'Key man insurance' should be recorded here. - 3.7.4.1 The uniform provided by the employer to its employees should, generally, be considered as 'non-operating expenses' and recorded in Item 4 of Block F. But, in certain cases, when a particular kind of uniform is required for carrying out a specific activity/operation and is provided to those employees who are associated with such activity/operation, then expenditure made for such uniform will be considered as 'operating expenses' and recorded in Item 3 of Block F. - 3.7.5 Block F: item 5: insurance charges: A promise of compensation for specific potential future losses in exchange for a periodic payment.
+The charge in this regard made by the factory to the concern comes under here. - 3.7.6 Block F: item 6: rent paid for plant and machinery & other fixed assets: The rent paid for hiring the plant & machinery for the financial year is reported here.
+The rent paid for other fixed asset also qualifies here. - 3.7.7 Block F: item 7: total expenses: Total of Items 1 to 6 is to be reported here. - 3.7.8 Block F: item 8: rent paid for building: The rent paid for hiring the building for the financial year is reported here.